 Schizoaffective disorder is a mental health problem where you experience psychosis as well as mood symptoms.

 The word schizoaffective has two parts:

-Some people have suggested that schizoaffective disorder sits in the middle of a continuum, with schizophrenia at one end and bipolar disorder at the other.
-However, schizoaffective disorder is recognised as a separate diagnosis to both schizophrenia and bipolar, despite sharing many similar symptoms.
+Some people have suggested that schizoaffective disorder sits in the middle of a spectrum, with schizophrenia at one end and bipolar disorder at the other.
+This is because these diagnoses share many similar symptoms.
+But schizoaffective disorder is recognised as a separate diagnosis.